 After this course, you will be able to identify any instances of misuse of this freedom and implement action plans to address these before they escalate to a level that is dangerous for the organisation.

-The main objective of this Freedom of Information training course is to empower public sector professionals with—
+The main objective of this Freedom of Information and Privacy Protection training course is to empower public sector professionals with—

 - complete knowledge and information of practices and laws related to freedom of information